Two-Tier ERP: Benefits and How to Implement

 By integrating two separate ERP solutions, you can meet different operational needs at different levels of your business industry.
 This strategy can help overcome some of the limitations of traditional single-tier systems.
 Here are some common business drivers for adopting a two-tier ERP approach, including:

-3. Better Alignment with Business Needs
+1. Better Alignment with Business Needs and Processes

-4. Local Compliance and Regulations:
+4. Local Compliance and Regulations

 5. Reduced Complexity for Specific Business Units